 These plants can be started indoors about the 2nd – 3rd week in April so they are ready for planting around the 3rd week of May.
 These young plants can take the cool nights & early mornings, but avoid frost.
 If it’s looking like there may be a frost, be sure to cover them up.

-- Cucumbers being tropical in origin, are extremely sensitive to cool weather making them one of the best vegetables to start indoors.
+Being tropical in origin, are extremely sensitive to cool weather making them one of the best vegetables to start indoors.
 These may be started in small 3-4 inch pots around the 1st or 2nd week in May so they are ready to outdoors in June.
 We don’t recommend putting cucumbers outdoors until the first or second week of June.
 Be ready to upsize the pots if they get big.
 Again, be mindful of cool nights (below 8 C) or frost.
 Cucumbers are very happy growing in greenhouses.

-- Peppers and Tomatoes like it hot and they have a long maturation time.
+These tasty vegetables like it hot and they have a long maturation time.
 Start seeds indoors the 2nd or 3rd week in April – watch for stretching if the indoor temperatures are too hot.
 Transplant seedlings from trays into larger pots when they are about 3 inches tall.
 They will be ready to be transplanted in the outdoor garden by the last week in May or 1st week of June, when the threat of frost is diminishing significantly.

-- Corn Looking at the Veggie Timing Chart, you may find it curious that corn is a long crop, taking up to the middle of August to mature; but yet it isn’t listed as a transplant candidate.
+Looking at the Veggie Timing Chart, you may find it curious that corn is a long crop, taking up to the middle of August to mature; but yet it isn’t listed as a transplant candidate.
 We don’t recommend that you seed corn indoors because it transplants extremely poorly.
 We’ve always known this, but because some customers have requested transplants, we tested it and we found the corn stalks to be incredibly short (3.5 -4 feet) producing small cobs about 4 inches long.
 We feel that transplanting corn just doesn’t work and the corn doesn’t thrive.
 That is why we won’t grow them as vegetable starts in the greenhouse for purchase.
 Check out the chart for timing and seeding instructions for corn.

 Looking for more details on seeding?
 Be sure to check out our blog and video on seeding!